jsinger67/parol/book/src/AstGeneration.md

 }
 ```

-This is an example how non-terminal types are converted into user types.
+This demonstrates how non-terminal types are converted into user types.

-The easier variant is the conversion of a terminal type (i.e. a `Token`) into a user type.
-You can
-find an example also in `examples\list_auto\list_grammar.rs`:
+For terminals (tokens), conversion is simpler.
+See `examples\list_auto\list_grammar.rs`:

 ```rust
 impl<'t> TryFrom<&Token<'t>> for Number {